umee-network/umee/README.md

 ```

 - To use `cosmovisor` for starting `umeed` process, instead of calling `umeed start`, use `cosmovisor run start [umeed flags]`

+# Oracle Price Feeder

+After Umee Version v4.2.x, the reccomended `price-feeder` to run along the Umee node should be the [umee branch](https://github.com/ojo-network/price-feeder/tree/umee) of the Ojo Network's `price-feeder`.